-The programming phase was initiated in the year 2005, when the bilateral working group, consisting of Slovenian (Government Office for Local Self-Government and Regional Policy), and Croatian representatives (Ministry for Foreign Affairs and European Integrations, and from June 2006 representatives of the Ministry of Sea, Tourism, Transport and Development) was established.
+The programming phase was initiated in the year 2005, when the bilateral working group, consisting of Slovenian (Government Office for Local Self-Government and Regional Policy), and Croatian representatives (Ministry for Foreign Affairs and European Integrations, and from June 2006 representatives of the Ministry of Sea, Tourism, Transport and Development, and from January 2008 Ministry of Regional Development, Forestry and Water Management) was established.
 The whole process was undertaken in a partnership approach of the relevant partners under the co-ordination of the Government Office for Local Self-Government and Regional Policy proposed to act as the Managing Authority.